brandonboesch/WirelessGame/README.md

 * [6in USB cable](https://www.adafruit.com/product/898) (x3).

 ## Master device hardware
 This section explains all the hardware, modifications, and connections needed to build the master device.
 First, I will explain how to solder the necessary headers to the board.
-Next, I will show you how to connect the screen to the device with a ribbon cable of wires.
+After that, I will show you how to connect the screen to the device with a ribbon cable of wires.
 Finally, I will instruct you on attaching the 6LoWPAN shield used for mesh networking.

 ### Soldering an additional header to the master device
 The master device requires use of two different SPI module blocks found on the FRDM-K64F.
 The first SPI block is consumed by the 6LowPAN shield.
 The second SPI block is used by the ST7735 LCD screen.
 The second SPI block is not initially pined out on any header of the FRDM-K64F, therefore, an additional header needs to be soldered to the board.
 The location of where the header needs to be soldered is shown in the image below.